Understand where you are

 As your cyber posture matures, assessments should be conducted and measured against the initial benchmark to determine the effectiveness of changes to your Information Security Program.

 To know where you are going, you first have to know where you are.
-Assessing your current cybersecurity posture is important to understanding current threats and vulnerabilities and what adjustments need to be made to a ensure your infrastructure is secure
+Assessing your cybersecurity posture is important to understanding current threats and vulnerabilities and what adjustments need to be made to ensure your infrastructure is secure.
+Assessments are focused on reviewing technical controls and gaps within the network, firewalls, and server environments, as well external risks including employee and vendor vulnerabilities.

-The information gathered from this review can be used to:
+The information gathered through assessments can be used to:

 - Determine immediate and future projects